 Robo-Mate is a user-friendly intelligent wearable human-robotic exoskeleton for manual handling work in different industries.
 Prototypes of its three modules have been tested in the lab and are now undergoing tests at our industry partners.
 The exoskeleton will be deployable within half a day and not require task specific programming.

 To make it adjustable to different industries and to different tasks, Robo-Mate's exoskeleton consists of three modules:

 - A trunk module to reduce loads to the lower back.

 - A passive arms module based on springs to provide gravity compensation and reduce static muscle loads.

 - An active arms module driven by actuators to compensate higher weights in dynamic activities such as lifting.

-Robo-Mate is in its final stage: A prototype of the three modules is finished and is going to be tested in our labs and at our industry partners in Italy, France and Romania.
+Robo-Mate is in its final stage: Prototypes of the three modules have been tested in our labs and are now being tested by our industry partners in Italy, France and Romania.

 Although Robo-Mate is still under development, the Robo-Mate consortium has something to offer to companies already now: analysis of work processes, live demonstration, joint R&D or customisation.
 Read more on our industry offer.

 The Robo-Mate project focuses on the development of the core exoskeleton.
 The initial set of tools demonstrate and disseminate the concept in various possible exploitation markets.
 The core exoskeleton and the required tools and sensors are defined by the requirements of the application field.